Amazon Care is Retiring at the End of 2022! 😲 How to Develop App Like Amazon Care to Conquer the Virtual Health Market?

 Since the pandemic, Amazon has been working to build its own in-house COVID-19 testing capacity exclusively for its employees.

-Its cross-functional team that includes research scientists, engineers, procurement specialists, and operators has been working on this project.
+Its cross-functional team which includes research scientists, engineers, procurement specialists, and operators has been working on this project.

 Amazon could also roll out testing kits for other respiratory illnesses and sexually transmitted diseases.